Operating an industrial water chiller incorporates three major concepts: heat transfer, fluid circulation, and refrigeration.

-BTU (British Thermal Unit) is the most common unit of hear measurement.
+BTU (British Thermal Unit) is the most common unit of heat measurement in the United Sates.
 It is based upon the amount of energy to heat one pound of water by 1°F. A kcal (kilocalorie) is an International System of units (SI) measurement of heat.
 It is based upon the amount of energy to heat 1 kg of water by 1°C.

 Latent Heat is the added heat that results in a phase change- for example to melt ice into water.